alexrqcat/EEE-FIB/Preguntes tema 5,6 i 7.md

 ## TEMA 5
 1.Quines són les fases del cicle econòmic?

 ···Les fases són:
+⋅⋅To have a line break without a paragraph, you will need to use two trailing spaces.⋅⋅

 2.Defineix recessió.
 3.Defineix punt mínim.
 4.Defineix expansió.